ahmet/awesome-web3/README.md

 ## Tutorials

+- [useWeb3](https://www.useweb3.xyz) - Learning platform for developers to explore and learn about Web3.
+- [CryptoZombies](https://cryptozombies.io/) - Interactive school that teaches you all things technical about blockchains.
 - The complete guide to full stack Solana development with React, Anchor, Rust, and Phantom. - [link](https://dev.to/dabit3/the-complete-guide-to-full-stack-solana-development-with-react-anchor-rust-and-phantom-3291)
 - The complete guide to full stack Ethereum development. - [link](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13)
 - Building a full stack NFT marketplace on Ethereum with Polygon. - [link](https://dev.to/dabit3/building-scalable-full-stack-apps-on-ethereum-with-polygon-2cfb)